Tips for the Cholesterol Screening

 It's common for cholesterol to temporarily elevate during pregnancy.
 If you are or might be pregnant, or recently had a baby, inform the medical examiner.
 It can take up to a year to return to pre-pregnancy numbers.

-Affordable Term Life Insurance can be as simple as accurate tests.
+Affordable life insurance can be as simple as accurate tests.
 Many people don't realize they have some control in this.
-A few steps can mean a lifetime of savings in cheap term life insurance.
+A few steps can mean a lifetime of savings in cheap life insurance.